 World-Class Restaurants, Spas and Entertainment

 Our Killington ski resorts aren’t just about the slopes.
 They’re a whole vacation experience in themselves.
-The resorts even offer childcare.
+The resorts even offer childcare and ski rentals in Killington, VT.
 When you’re not on the slopes, you can sit down for a drink at the Skye Bar or warm up with a latte at the Grand Cafe.
 If you’re looking for something more sophisticated when your skiing day is over, try Preston’s.
 To relax those sore muscles, try a massage at the Grand Spa.
 Vermont maple scrub, anyone?

 Getting around Killington Mountain is quick and easy with several shuttle bus systems.
 The Bus is an express line servicing several counties in Vermont.
 The Diamond Express runs along Highway 4 (Killington Road) from the Diamond Run Mall in Rutland to the Killington Ski Resort, passing the Pico Mountain Ski Resort along the way.